-Learn how to make this quick and easy sauerkraut with step-by-step photos and instructions.
-Great for keeping your gut-health in tip-top shape and can be used as a condiment to any meal.
+Learn how to make this easy and quick sauerkraut with step-by-step photos and instructions.
+Great for keeping your gut health in tip-top shape, sauerkraut can be added as a healthy condiment to any meal.

 As well as avoiding stress and toxins that cause an imbalance of good and bad bacteria in our gut in the first place, it’s important to include a variety of fermented foods and probiotics in your diet.
 Read about the top 10 foods for a healthy gut here.

-In this post, I show how to make a small batch of fermented sauerkraut in your own kitchen.
-All you need is a head of cabbage, salt and a jar!
+Below, I show how to make sauerkraut in your own kitchen.
+For a small batch of fermented kraut, all you need is a head of cabbage, salt and a jar!
 You can use white or red cabbage for this recipe.

 Watch my Facebook video demo on how to make sauerkraut here (replay of my Facebook live session).

 Step 1 – Preparing the cabbage